 please contact the Clerk of Courts for prior permission to take an online course.

-Watch videos with common co-parenting problems and then see different responses that produce positive and negative results.
+Watch videos portraying some common problems faced when co-parenting and then see possible responses that can lead to positive and negative results.

-After each video scenario, CIBO presents the user with guided questions to explore how each problem can be addressed, and to increase your understanding of the situation.
+After each video, users are presented with guided questions to explore how each situation can be addressed to increase parents' understanding of the issues and how they can properly address them.

 CIBO has been approved as the only accepted parenting class provider in some of the largest court systems in the country including Cook County (Chicago) and Clark County (Las Vegas).
 We are an approved provider in Maricopa County (Phoenix, AZ) as well.
 Today, the parenting course has been accepted in more than two hundred and fifty judicial districts and is approved statewide in Florida, New York, Minnesota, and Nebraska.